machad0/kotlin-is-like-scala/README.md

 # Kotlin is like Scala

 Based on all Swift is like whatever.
-All the Kotlin Snippets originally came from the Swift is like Kotlin repo
+Just another shameless copy~

 ### License